-- 17.1 We will ensure that systems are in place to monitor the implementation of and compliance with this policy and accompanying procedures.
-This will be reported to the Governors' Care and Support Committee. - 17.2 The Senior Leadership Team and the Governing Body will ensure that action is taken to remedy, without delay, any deficiencies and weaknesses identified in child protection arrangements.
+- 17.1 We will ensure that systems are in place to monitor the implementation of and compliance with this policy and accompanying procedures. - 17.2 The Senior Leadership Team and the Governing Body will ensure that action is taken to remedy, without delay, any deficiencies and weaknesses identified in child protection arrangements.